List of Neighbours characters introduced in 1998: Geri Hallett

 Geri Hallett, played by Isabella Dunwill, made her first screen appearance on 25 November 1998.
 Dunwill was initially contracted for two weeks, but after the producers liked her performance and character, they kept bringing her back.
 Dunwill commented "I'm thrilled.
 She's fun to play."
 The actress also admitted that she wanted her recurring role to become more permanent.

 Describing her character, Dunwill said "She's a troublemaker, she's manipulative, and she'll stop at nothing to get what she wants."
 Geri caused friction between couple Drew Kirk (Dan Paris) and Libby Kennedy (Kym Valentine).
 She developed a grudge against Libby because she won Drew's affections and Geri was jealous.
 Geri got a job working at the Erinsborough News, alongside Libby, and she started dating Libby's boss and got a byline on her first story, something that took Libby two years to get.
 Dunwill found the scenes between Geri and Libby "a lot of fun" to film and added that people had told her they enjoyed watching her "nasty" character.

 Geri attends Eden Hills University and shares the same journalism course with Libby Kennedy.
 The two girls frequently clash.
 Matters are not helped when Geri begins dating Drew Kirk, who Libby previously rejected after he declared his feelings for her.
 Geri confronts Drew about his feelings for her and when he cannot give her a straight answer, she realises he still loves Libby and the relationship ends.
 Geri becomes Toadfish Rebecchi's (Ryan Moloney) co-host at UniFM and he plots to have her fired, as he dislikes her.
 Toadie discovers Geri is being paid to appear on the volunteer radio station, and while investigating further, he learns that Geri is receiving bribes in exchange for promoting local businesses.
 Toadie tells Libby, who publishes the story in a magazine, resulting in Geri being sacked.
 Geri causes more trouble when she spreads rumours about Drew seeing Libby's friend Stephanie Scully (Carla Bonner) after noticing Steph's attraction towards Drew.
 However Libby and Steph set up Geri to expose her muckraking: - Steph deliberately gave the impression of affection to Drew while Geri was watching, with Geri gossiping to Libby as predicted.
 Libby and Steph found this amusing, though Drew was annoyed at being involved in the setup.
 She increases Libby's ire by publishing Libby's rejection of Drew's marriage proposal in her Erinsborough News column, but Libby retaliates by exposing Geri's practice of accepting bribes from local businesses in return for free plugs on her UniFM radio show.
 Following Libby and Drew's wedding, they run into Geri on the Gold Coast during their honeymoon.
 Geri takes photos of them for the paper and continues to seemingly follow them around all day.
+This 2001 storyline was her last appearance on the show.